chadgeary/aws-alexa-skill/README.md

 ```

 # Code Notes
 `lambda/lambda_function.py` `language_strings.json` and `prompts.py` are the function.

-Remaining is requirements.txt for bundling into lambda.
+Remaining files are part of requirements.txt for bundling ask-sdk-core into lambda.